MLHale/insure-container-sec/proposal.md

 **Problem Statement**

 In today’s world, the use of virtual machines in daily business operations has become prolific.
-Virtual machines can greatly enhance the efficiency of a business and drastically reduce costs by removing the necessity to purchase physical machines, cutting energy and cooling consumption, and improving recovery operations.
+Virtual machines can greatly enhance the efficiency of a business and drastically reduces costs by removing the necessity to purchase physical machines, cutting energy and cooling consumption, and improving recovery operations.
 Consequently, as the adoption of virtual environments continues to grow, so does the concern of their security.
-The more companies come to rely on virtual systems, the more these systems will become targets of security attacks.
+The more organizations come to rely on virtual systems, the more these systems will become targets of security attacks.
 While using virtual systems can save a large amount of money, a security breach due to poor configurations can end up costing organizations much more than they saved.
 Therefore, as organizations move operations to virtual environments, they need tools to ensure that they are being properly utilized.
 Thus, CCVAS will look to bridge the gap between security and virtualization.

 **Project Goals**